Nadha

-Nadha is the third studio album by Chilean pop rock band Kudai, released on May 13, 2008 through EMI Music in Latin America, and on August 5, 2008 through Capitol Records in United States.
-Produced by Koko Stambuk and Carlos Lara, the album was nominated for Best Pop Album by Group or Duet at the 9th Annual Latin Grammy Awards.
-Nadha, is Sanskrit for "sound from the depths of the soul".
-This title was chosen to demonstrate the depth and sincerity of the album's songs.
-Most of the songs were written by Stambuk in co-written by Kudai, which embellish lyrics about ecology, homosexuality, toxic relationships and depression.
+Nadha is the third studio album by Chilean pop rock band Kudai, released on May 13, 2008 through EMI Latin in Latin America, and on August 5, 2008 through Capitol Records in United States.
+Produced by Koko Stambuk and Carlos Lara, the album was nominated for Best Pop Album by Group or Duet at the 9th Annual Latin Grammy Awards in November 2008.

+The album title means in Sanskrit "sound from the depths of the soul", which fits the emotional and sincere themes within.
+Most of the songs were written by Stambuk, and co-written by Kudai.
+Also collaborated others musicians such as Lara, Tomas "Twags" Salter, Shelly Peiken, Mónica Vélez, Kenny Aronoff and Eric Avery.
+Nadha is a pop rock album adorned with uptempo songs, soft ballads and alternative tracks.
+The lyrics deal with topics such as ecology, homosexuality, toxic relationships and depression.